wajdia/LevelEditor_MouseCatGame/README.txt

 the board and to keep track the window dimensions.

 The main aim here was: to show the whole board without any cut edges.
-I think it can be made better and more smarter than I made it (lack of time!), but I think it's sufficient for user who understand the dimensions of his/her screen(9:16 or other)and choose ROWS & COLS accordingly.
+I think it can be made better and more smarter than I made it, but I think it's sufficient for user who understand the dimensions of his/her screen(9:16 or other)and choose ROWS & COLS accordingly.